Inceite/neurowall-sarifviewer/README.md

-# NeuroWall SarifViewer - Offline SARIF Security Report Viewer
+# NeuroWall SARIF Viewer - Offline SARIF Security Report Viewer

-**NeuroWall SarifViewer** is an offline, interactive **SARIF (Static Analysis Results Interchange Format) viewer**.
+**NeuroWall SARIF Viewer** is an offline, interactive **SARIF (Static Analysis Results Interchange Format) viewer**.
 It converts raw `.sarif` or `.json` security scan results (from tools like **SemGrep, OpenGrep, and NeuroWall Code Scanner**) into clean, user-friendly HTML reports that can be viewed locally in your browser.

 ---